facebook/zstd/contrib/docker/README.md

 ## Installing docker

-The officiel docker install docs use a ppa with a modern version available: https://docs.docker.com/install/linux/docker-ce/ubuntu/
+The official docker install docs use a ppa with a modern version available: https://docs.docker.com/install/linux/docker-ce/ubuntu/

 ## How to run